jmfrancklab/pyspecdata/README.rst

         is required for jupyter.

     - **0.9.5.1.6**

         - Removed several legacy modules, and added docstrings for the remaining modules.

         - Begin phasing out earlier `CustomError` class.

         - Make `numpy` pretty printing available from the `general_functions` module.

         - Add xelatex support to the notebook wrapper.

         - Start to move file search routines away from demanding a single "data directory."

         - Improved support for 2D Bruker XEPR

+        - Made it possible to call standard trig functions with `nddata` as an argument.

     - 0.9.5.1.7
       ``to_ppm`` should only be a method of inherited class